Absence from work certificates within pharmacists’ scope of practice

 “Pharmacists can only issue certificates in relation to conditions (illness or injuries) they are professionally qualified to assess,” Dr Jackson said.

 “For pharmacists, the decision whether or not to issue a certificate must not be taken lightly.
 Certificates document the professional opinion of the pharmacist that a person is unfit for work for a period due to illness or injury.
+If they are injured in a fall injury accident or some other accident, it is best to consult an experienced attorney who can help the victim to claim compensation.

 “As the most accessible healthcare professionals in local communities, pharmacists provide this important service to reduce the impact of sickness by improving access for the individual patient and reducing costs to the Australian healthcare system.”